wadevenz/T2A2_API/README.md

 **Example Error Response**

-If not user with the id has already been deleted or does not exist.
+If user with the id has already been deleted or does not exist.
 ```
 {
 	"error": "User not found"